-The Old Axolotl: Man without Body, Book without Paper
+‘The Old Axolotl’: Man Without Body, Book without Paper

-The new book by Polish sci-fi guru Jacek Dukaj may seem like an apocalyptic vision of the future devoid of man (or at least, man as we know him), but it also offers interesting insights as to the future of electronic literature and reading in general.
+‘The Old Axolotl’, a digital novel by the Polish sci-fi guru Jacek Dukaj, may seem like an apocalyptic vision of the future devoid of humanity (or at least humanity as we know it).
+But the 2015 work, which later inspired the 2020 Netflix series ‘Into the Night’, offers fascinating insights as to the future of electronic literature – and reading in general.

-In the book, in the final hours of impending doom, using an abandoned game-playing technology, managed to scan their personalities onto hardware and thus copied their consciousness into the new digital world.
-Now they learn to lead their new digital life outside their bodies, using the mechanical bodies of robots, mechs, and whatever else they can find and hack.
-This is the starting point of Jacek Dukaj’s newest book – and a book without material form which tells the story of a man without a body.
+In the book, in the final hours of impending doom, the surviving humans use an abandoned game-playing technology to scan their personalities onto hardware and thus copy their consciousnesses into the new digital world.
+As such, they learn to lead their new digital lives outside of their bodies, using the mechanical bodies of robots, mechs and whatever else they can find and hack.
+This is the starting point of The Old Axolotl – a book without material form which tells the story of a man without a body.

 The future of literature

-He starts off by charting some of the recent technological developments which have changed the face of literature.
+Dukaj starts off by charting some of the recent technological developments which have changed the face of literature.
 He notes, that in the age of mass transmission of images, literature has gradually abandoned the habit of painterly depictions:

 Everyone has already seen the icy landscapes of the Arctic, the deserts of Africa, Manhattan and Hawaii, the palaces and dungeons, the Middle Ages and antiquity, the orbital panoramas of the Earth and the depths of the cosmos, the inside of the brain and the atom – why would you describe them again?

-‘You read about the heroes walking up Fifth Avenue in New York – you open Google Maps Street View and you see what they see’, is the example Dukaj gives.
-While this all is part of the new process of ‘layered reading’, as he calls it, it is not part of the proper work, he concludes and goes on to give a little definition of a literary work of art in the age of e-books:
+‘You read about the heroes walking up Fifth Avenue in New York – you open Google Maps Street View, and you see what they see’, is the example Dukaj gives.
+While this all is part of the new process of ‘layered reading’, as he calls it, it is not part of the proper work, he concludes.
+He goes on to give a little definition of a literary work of art in the age of e-books:

-In the domain of electronic literature, the book is autonomous and independent only in as far as it is extracted from the reality of the ‘googleable’ text.
+In the domain of electronic literature, the book is autonomous and independent only in as far as it is extracted from the reality of the ‘Googleable’ text.

 So how does The Old Axolotl fit into this definition?